Airport station (MBTA): Reconstruction

+Construction of ramps for the Big Dig project required relocation of the Blue Line between Airport station and Wood Island station around 1999–2000.
+Overhead catenary was re-installed between Maverick and Airport stations as part of the work.
+On November 5, 1999, Maverick replaced Airport as the new transition point between third rail and catenary power.

 In April 2000, the Massachusetts Bay Transportation Authority began construction on a $23 million project to replace the 1952-built station.
 The new station, located approximately 500 feet east of the old station due to Big Dig relocation of highway ramps, opened June 3, 2004.
 It is fully accessible, with the platforms connected by a pedestrian bridge with elevators, and has longer platforms than the previous station in order to accommodate 6-car trains (which began operation in 2008).
 The station includes several features to serve airport travelers, including luggage slides adjacent to the faregates, wider escalators and elevators, and monitors showing flight statuses.

-In 2001, the MBTA began a $2.3 million federally-funded program to install ten new works and restore existing pieces.
+In 2001, the MBTA began a $2.3 million federally-funded program to install ten new artworks and restore existing pieces.
 The centerpiece of the program was Totems of Light, a pair of 40x6 ft stained glass windows at the rebuilt Airport station.
 Designed by Linda Lichtman, the work cost $90,000.